larygwil/fontypython/branches/layoutchange/htmldev/help.md

 Fonty is also great for just looking at fonts, wherever they are on your computer, without having to install them first.
 She also has a command line, allowing very quick use.
 You can install/uninstall Pogs without having to start the entire gui, which is neat.

-If you have any problems, please open a ticket: {ticket}
+If you have any problems, please open a ticket: {TICKET_URL}

 [Top](#top)
 {SEP}

 <a name="info"></a>
-User Fonts Info
+User Fonts Paths
 ===
-* Your **fontypython** directory, where all your pogs are kept, is: {STATS_1}
+Your **fontypython** directory, where all your pogs are kept, is:

+{FP_DIR}

-* You **user fonts** directory is: {STATS_2}
+Your **user fonts** directory is:

+{UF_DIR}

-  (If there is a dot in front (like .fonts) it means the directory is "hidden".
-You might not see it in your file manager.)
+If there's a dot in front (like .local) that means the directory is "hidden".
+You might not see it in your file manager.

 Whatever it's called and wherever it is, any fonts listed in here are "installed".
 Fonty's job is to shuttle fonts in and out of here so you don't have to.

 If your fonts are not working, it may be that you don't have a user fonts directory.
 You'll have to search around and figure it out.

+Your **fontconfig** directory is:

+{FC_DIR}

 [Top](#top)
 {SEP}